-Effective on May 19, 2014, the State Court of DeKalb County will require that certain limited case types should be filed electronically.
+Effective on May 19, 2014, the State Court of DeKalb County will require that certain limited case types be filed electronically.

 - Any personal injury product liability action